3.1 What is Child and Family Connections (CFC)

 - Maintaining administrative and programmatic contact with all EI service providers in the service area;

-- Participating in routine monitoring and technical assistance activities as required by DHS, including on-site monitoring, data collection and reporting obligations, record reviews, financial audits, complaint investigations, and consumer satisfaction surveys;
+- Participating in routine monitoring and technical assistance activities as required by DHS, including on-site monitoring, data collection and reporting obligations, record reviews, financial audits, complaint investigations, and consumer satisfaction surveys, and

 - Submitting data and reports as requested by the state and performing other activities as requested by DHS to assist in system implementation.